wawandco/transporter/README.md

 }
 ```

-#### Commons operation functions
+#### Common operation functions

-As you may have noticed, there are some database operations we do fequently when creating and maintaining database migrations, we've added some functions to make your life easier :), you can use these as the following example shows:
+As you may have noticed, there are some database operations we do frequently when creating and maintaining database migrations, we've added some functions to make your life easier :), you can use these as the following example shows:

 ```go